Esther Ervin: Career and influences

 Ervin has created public works for Liberty Bank, in Seattle.
 She consulted on the design of the Liberty Bank Building in Seattle's Central District.
 She earned a Gregory M. Robinson Scholarship for Pratt Fine Arts Center in Seattle.

-After a mediocre career in insurance and securities, Esther was awarded a residency and the Gregory M. Robinson scholarship at Pratt Fine Arts Center in 2008, where she studied jewelry-metalsmithing and welding.
-In 2009, she had a residency at the Dr. James W. Washington, Jr. and Mrs. Janie Rogella Washington Foundation, in Seattle, where she incorporated materials found there into new work.
-She acted as the director of the James Washington Foundation for four years, implementing capital improvements; hosting artists-in-residence, youth programs and tours.
+After a brief career in insurance and securities, Esther was awarded a residency and the Gregory M. Robinson scholarship at Pratt Fine Arts Center in 2008, where she studied jewelry-metalsmithing and welding.
+In 2009, she had a residency at the Dr. James W. Washington, Jr. and Mrs. Janie Rogella Washington Foundation, in Seattle, where she incorporated materials found on-site into new work.
+She acted as the director of the James Washington Foundation for four years, implementing capital improvements; hosting artists-in-residence, youth programs and site tours.
 For these accomplishments, she was selected in 2014 to receive the “Living Legacy of Phenomenal People” award by the Central Area Chamber of Commerce.
 In 2020 she was invited to an Artist-In-Residence Collaborative at the same Foundation along with Christina Reed, Eve Sanford, Erin Shigaki and Carol Williams.
 As well as completing independent works based on the theme of "What Color is Color?" they combined their skills to create a three-dimensional piece that is permanently housed on the premises.

 Esther continues exploring new techniques, and works in various mediums, often focusing on environmental or political subjects and abstract works.
 Her one-of-a-kind jewelry has been exhibited in Washington, Oregon, Beijing, China; Vilnius and Palanga, Lithuania and in Legnica and Gdansk, Poland.